Postgraduate study has the potential to enhance your career prospects and may be essential for some career choices.

-Full details of the courses and the booking arrangements can be viewed here
+Full details of the courses and the booking arrangements can be viewed research training page.

 If you wish to book a place on a course outside your own Faculty, you can do so, but this must be done via Target Connect.

 Any queries about this programme should be sent to email@example.com

 The Alternative Guide to Postgraduate Funding Online is the most popular funding resource in the world for current and prospective postgraduate students studying at UK universities.
 If you are looking for funding for PhD, Masters, and PGCE study, the AGO can help!
 It's for all postgraduates, regardless of subject or nationality.